A Weed Grows In Toledo, And Residents Hang Their Christmas Hopes Upon It

 We did a little investigating & the #ToledoChristmasWeed isn’t THAT kind of “weed.”
 All is good & merry, no grinches here, just please BE SAFE & obey traffic laws if you are driving by or stopping to take pictures. pic.twitter.com/KXGsZLvkME— Toledo Police (@ToledoPolice) December 19, 2018

-From those two pieces of tinsel, passersby began to add their own flair to the spot: a tree skirt, ornaments, lights, even a toy train set.
+Inspired by those two pieces of tinsel, passersby began to add their own flair to the spot: a tree skirt, ornaments, lights, even a toy train set.

 More motorists pulled over to add decorations, some to document the cheer.